What are the benefits of SME IPO? How do SME companies benefit from stock market listing?

 #7 Growth Opportunities

 Apart from funding acquisitions through equity, promoters can also use the equity route to unlock a plethora of growth opportunities at subsequent stages.
-Increased access to capital and improved financial visibility can enable companies to expand their operations, invest in new technologies, and explore international markets.
+Increased access to capital and improved financial visibility can help companies to expand their operations, invest in new technologies and explore international markets.

 SME IPO Disadvantages